wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/perspective-projection.md

 ![](/images/perspective-matrix/xtree.png?)

 To understand rasterization, you first need to be familiar with a series of very important techniques that we will also introduce in this chapter, such as:
-* The concept of local vs. global coordinate system
+- The concept of local vs. global coordinate system.
-* Learning how to interpret 4x4 matrices as coordinate systems
+- Learning how to interpret 4x4 matrices as coordinate systems.
-* Converting points from one coordinate system to another
+- Converting points from one coordinate system to another.

 Read this lesson carefully as it will provide you with the fundamental tools that almost all rendering techniques are built upon.